reginacaputo/AstroPix/ResolutionStudy/README.txt

-This study aims to define the ideal pixel sixe for the AstroPix project.
+This study aims to define the ideal pixel size for the AstroPix project.

 The basic geopmetry is composed of
     - 50 layers (1mx1m) of voxel detectors